johbrust/simulink_gym/Readme.md

 The known issues below could not be fixed due to the lack of knowledge about the exact cause.
 Despite these known issues, there are fixes known to avoid these issues, which are given with each issue.

+> [!IMPORTANT]
-> :grey_exclamation: If you encounter issues not listed below, please create a new issue or even a pull request if you also already found the fix!
+> If you encounter issues not listed below, please create a new issue or even a pull request if you also already found the fix!

 - It sometimes can be observed that after a while two sets of output data are received from the Simulink model when only one action was sent.
 It is assumed that this is causes by some timing issues of the TCP/IP communication in combination with the update order of the model.